 This area is gorgeous and comparatively pristine.
 The tall mountains are covered with eternal snow and in the dense forest live such rare animals as the giant panda as well as hundreds of rare and unique species of plants.

-Minshan Mountains are not just a distinct ecosystem – it is area with its own cultural values.
-Huanglong Valley also has its culture values: here is located an ancient Benbo-Sec temple – reminder of very ancient local religion, predecessor of Buddhism.
+Minshan Mountains are not just a distinct ecosystem – it is an area with its own cultural values.
+Huanglong Valley also has its cultural values: here is located an ancient Benbo-Sec temple – a reminder of very ancient local religion, the predecessor of Buddhism.

 Any travertine terraces need lots of pure limestone.
 Minshan Mountains are very rich with this rock and the wonder of Huanglong has formed from dissolved Carboniferous and Permian limestone.

 At the height of 3650 m in the valley are located the powerful Zhuanhuachi Springs with a medium output of 96.1 l/s of water.
-In theory this is thermal water because it is per some 5 degrees warmer than the medium annual temperature.
-But… nevertheless, it is quite cold, only some 5° C "warm".
+In theory, this is thermal water because it is some 5 degrees warmer than the medium annual temperature.
+But… nevertheless, it is quite cold, only some 5° C “warm”.

-Spring water contains the dissolved carbonates and, as it reaches air, chemical reaction with the oxygen leads to the precipitation of limestone flocks.
+Springwater contains dissolved carbonates and, as it reaches the air, a chemical reaction with the oxygen leads to the precipitation of limestone flocks.
 Thus, step by step the bright white travertine is formed on the bed of the stream.
-But in many locations the living world interferes in geological processes: microscopic cyanobacteria and bryophytes bring in bright yellow, green and rusty colors.
+But in many locations the living world interferes in geological processes: microscopic cyanobacteria and bryophytes bring in bright yellow, green, and rusty colors.